 - Project Manager

 A user role.
-Project managers are administrators for an entire project, able to see and monitor all users in the project, as well as add new project users.
+Project managers are administrators for an entire project, able to view and manage permissions for all users in the project, as well as add new project users.
 Project managers are also able to create environments and manage and publish blueprints and snapshots.

 - Project Member